St Helier Lifeboat Station: History

 On 13 September 1949. the 45-foot Watson relief lifeboat Hearts of Oak (ON 684) was launched to find a French aircraft.
 After 8 hours in rough seas, and with nothing found, the lifeboat was redirected to the aid of the yacht Maurice George.
 The yacht and four lives were saved.
 Coxswain Thomas James King was awarded the RNLI Gold Medal, with the rest of the crew being awarded bronze medals.

 The lifeboat 47-039 Alexander Countanche (ON 1157) was placed on service in 1989.
-Coxswain Robert Vezier received the "Thanks of the Institution inscribed on Vellum" for his role when the lifeboat was involved in Jersey's biggest maritime disaster, a multi-agency rescue of 307 people from the French passenger catamaran Saint Malo, which holed and starting to sink after hitting an object off the Corbiere lighthouse.
+Coxswain Robert Vezier received the "Thanks of the Institution inscribed on Vellum" for his role when the lifeboat was involved in Jersey's biggest maritime disaster, a multi-agency rescue of 307 people from the French passenger catamaran Saint Malo operated by Channiland Ferries, was holed and starting to sink after hitting an object off La Corbière.

 On 17 November 2017, a breakdown in relations between the RNLI and the Jersey Lifeboat Crew prompted the temporary removal from the island, of the lifeboat 16-12 George Sullivan (ON 1292).
 All Jersey lifeboat crew were stood down or resigned.
 Former crew members went on to form the independent lifeboat service Jersey Lifeboat Association, and currently operate a former RNLI lifeboat 47-018 Max Aitken III (ON 1126), now renamed Sir Max Aitken III.

 The George Sullivan was returned to the Island on 5 December 2017, with full service resumed in March 2018, after further training of new crew.

+On Monday 18 November 2024, a service of dedication was held at Jersey lifeboat station, to formally unveil a mural depicting former coxswain Thomas James King, painted on the side of the station building.
+The mural was commissioned to celebrate the 200th Anniversary of the RNLI.
+Lifeboat operations manager Nigel Sweeny said: "The mural is a very visible commemoration of a decorated lifeboatman and will serve to remind us of all those volunteers who have come before us."